-- (1) Any activities permitted to be performed at the Hospital by a Category II or Category III practitioner shall be performed only under the supervision or direction of a Supervising Physician. - (2) Category II or Category III practitioners may function in the Hospital only so long as (i) they are supervised by a Supervising Physician who is currently appointed to the Medical Staff, and (ii) they have a current, written supervision agreement with the Supervising Physician.
-In addition, should the Medical Staff appointment or clinical privileges of the Supervising Physician be revoked or terminated, the Category II or Category III practitioner's permission to practice at the Hospital and clinical privileges or scope of practice shall be automatically relinquished (unless the individual will be supervised by another approved physician on the Medical Staff). - (3) As a condition of clinical privileges or a scope of practice, a Category II or Category III practitioner and the Supervising Physician must provide the Hospital with a copy of any written supervision or collaboration agreement that may be required by the state as well as notice of any revisions or modifications that are made to any such agreements between them.
+- (1) Any activities permitted to be performed at the Hospital by a Category II or Category III practitioner shall be performed only under the supervision or direction of a Supervising Physician. - Category II practitioners may function in the Hospital only so long as (i) they are supervised by a Supervising Physician who is currently appointed to the Medical Staff, and (ii) they have a current, written supervision agreement with the Supervising Physician.
+In addition, should the Medical Staff appointment or clinical privileges of the Supervising Physician be revoked or terminated, the Category II practitioner's permission to practice at the Hospital and clinical privileges or scope of practice shall be automatically relinquished (unless the individual will be supervised by another approved physician on the Medical Staff). - (3) As a condition of clinical privileges or a scope of practice, a Category II practitioner and the Supervising Physician must provide the Hospital with a copy of any written supervision or collaboration agreement that may be required by the state as well as notice of any revisions or modifications that are made to any such agreements between them.
 This notice must be provided to the Medical Staff Office within three days of any such change.